-7.5.2.
+7.5.5.
 Setting the VITC Line Number - 625 Line Video

 Video/SID

-62 5 VITC line
+62 25 VITC line

 6 to 32

 10

+L

-With this control, set the VBI line number that contains the VITC information when operating in 625 video mode.
+This control enables the user to set the VBI line number that contains the VITC information when operating in 625 video mode.

-If the VITC contains Source ID (SID) information, the AVC will automatically decode it
+If the VITC contains Source ID (SID) information, the AVC will automatically decode it.